 SBCC currently offers associate degrees and certificates, as well as skill competencies and department awards.
 Areas of study offered include computer information systems and film and media studies.

 Santa Barbara City College is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges.

 Saybrook University has been helping students meet their career goals through distance education since the 1970s.
-The school offers individualized mentorships that can be accessed throughout their programs.
-All programs are low residency, but Saybrook has quite a few locations to make it easier for students to attend.
-Students may pursue master’s or doctorate degrees in fields like mind-body medicine or psychology.
+The school offers individualized mentorships that can be accessed throughout its programs.
+All programs are low residency, but Saybrook has quite a few locations to make it easier to attend.

-Saybrook University is accredited by the Senior Commission of Western Association of Schools and Colleges.
+Saybrook University is accredited by the Senior Commission of the Western Association of Schools and Colleges.

-Stanford is accredited by the Western Association of Schools and Colleges Senior College and University Commission.
+Stanford University is accredited by the Western Association of Schools and Colleges Senior College and University Commission.

 Trident University International is accredited by the Higher Learning Commission.

 The University of California—Los Angeles offers continuing education programs for learners looking to finish their education, advance in their careers, or switch careers.

 The school is divided into several centers focused on specific fields.
 Students may earn graduate certificates in fields like entertainment, law, medicine, early childhood education, dentistry, or neuroscience.

 The University of California – Los Angeles is accredited by the Western Association of Schools and Colleges.